josdem/hugo/content/techtalk/spring/spring_webflux_security.md

 description = "Spring Security is a powerful and highly customizable authentication and access-control framework.
 In this example I will show you how to integrate it to your Spring Reactive Webflux project."
 +++

 Spring Security is a powerful and highly customizable authentication and access-control framework.
-In this example I will show you how to integrate it to your Spring Reactive Webflux project.
+In this example I will show you how to integrate Spring Security to your Spring Reactive Webflux project.
+If you want to know more about how to create Spring Webflux please go to my previous post getting started with Spring Webflux [here](/techtalk/spring/spring_webflux_basics).
 Let's start creating a new Spring Boot project with Webflux, Security and Thymeleaf as dependencies:

 ```bash
 spring init --dependencies=webflux,security,thymeleaf --build=gradle --language=java reactive-webflux-security